CouncilofLorien/counciloflorien.github.io/docs/cards/W/wisp-of-pale-sheen.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Undead._ One strike.
 Attacker chooses defending characters.
-Any character facing a strike whose mind is equal to or lower than the strike's prowess must tap if untapped following the strike (unless the strike is canceled).
+Any character facing a strike whose mind is equal to or lower than the strike's prowess must tap if untapped following the strike (unless the strike is cancelled).
 > >
 > > {: .fs-3 }
 > > _“...a wisp of pale sheen that...twisted like ghostly sheets unfurled by hidden hands."_ ***---&#65279;LotRIV***